twilson63/fetch-foo/README.md

 ## Getting Started

+clone repo

 open repo in text editor go to the `src/challenges` folder and choose your challenge.

+In the challenge, you will remove the `Promise.resolve` with a `fetch` following the instructions of the challenge.

 ## Running the examples